 1. Define the Question and Any Terms

-Students need to understand what the question means and understand that there could be more than one possible interpretation.
-Knowing that a Rank & Reason is more about justifying thinking than getting the correct answer will help them look deeper.
+Students need to understand what the question means and understand that there could be more than one interpretation.
+Knowing that Rank & Reason is more about justifying thinking than getting the correct answer will help them look deeper.

 For example: Which is the most important part of a plant?
 This question requires students to define what "important" means.
 Important to whom?
 If they decide it means "important for the plant," what does important mean?
 Does it mean life-giving?

 Once students understand the question, they will need to develop criteria or a more specific question that they can use to judge each plant part.